pengts/pengts.github.io/index.md

 ## News

+- **[Jul.
+2024]** Our paper about large multi-modal models is accepted to MM 2024.
+Providing some interesting discussion about how different modalities existing in LMMs.
 - **[Dec.
 2023]** Our paper about multi-modal aspect based sentiment analysis is accepted to AAAI 2024.
-The first step towards the multi-modal domain!
+Interesting discussion provided to reveal how LMMs see
 - **[May.
 2023]** Our paper about information extraction is accepted to ACL 2023.
 This moment means a lot for me!

 {% include_relative _includes/publications.md %}